GunioRobot/Pokenode/README.md

 ------------------
 PokeNode Server is little "push notification" utility based on NodeJS.

-For instance, you're developing an HTML file and you want to see the changes you made, you have to reload the page.
+Picture this; you're developing an HTML file and you want to see the changes you made but you have to reload the page every time.

-Not anymore, here comes the PokeNode Server to help, it does the reloading instead of you.
+Not anymore!
+Here comes the PokeNode Server to help, it does the reloading for you.

 ### Running the Hello World example
-Run the __helloworld.sh__ shell script inthe root of the Pokenode server folder.
+Run the __helloworld.sh__ shell script in the root of the Pokenode server folder.
 It will start the Pokenode server with the configuration file found in this folder.

 You'll see something like this
 <pre>